-A hand-stitched leather-look handle bar and carry handle adds a touch of luxury and matches other black details on the stroller.
-“The leather-look handlebars grounds the product very nicely, it lets the finer details stand out and gives it a bit of edge.”
+A hand-stitched faux leather handlebar and carry handle adds a touch of luxury and matches other black details on the stroller.
+“The faux leather handlebar grounds the product very nicely, it lets the finer details stand out and gives it a bit of edge.”

 Engaging with the zeitgeist

 Where did the idea come from?
 Sietske explains: “My creative process starts by becoming very aware of what's happening outside of Bugaboo, outside of our industry.
 So I look at different forms of creativity, such as architecture, interior design and catwalk fashion, to find out what design is doing now.
 And perhaps more importantly I engage with the zeitgeist.
 What are people talking about?
 What are the big questions of our time?”

 Freedom to create